OpenLEADR/openleadr-rs/README.md

 OpenADR is a protocol for automated demand-response in electricity grids, like dynamic pricing or load shedding.
 The [OpenADR alliance](https://www.openadr.org/) is responsible for the standard, which can be [downloaded](https://www.openadr.org/specification) free of charge.

-This implementation is still work-in-progress, and we aim for a first stable release in December 2024.
+This implementation is still work-in-progress.
+We aim for a first field-test-ready release in Dec 2024 / Jan 2025.

-Thanks to our sponsors [Elaad](https://elaad.nl/en/) and [Tweede golf](https://tweedegolf.nl/en) for making this work possible.
+Thanks to our sponsors [ElaadNL](https://elaad.nl/en/) and [Tweede golf](https://tweedegolf.nl/en) for making this work possible.

 ## Documentation